Samsung Galaxy S8 could come with its own AirPods

 Related: Galaxy Note 8 wishlist

-It’s likely the headphones will be one of the first to fully support Bluetooth 5.0.
+It seems likely the headphones will be one of the first to fully support Bluetooth 5.0.
 The new standard offers increases in range, speed and reliability when compared to previous standards.

-Samsung’s Galaxy S8, coming later this month, is rumoured to be one of the first smartphones to embrace Bluetooth 5.0 and it would be no surprise were it to release a pair of AirPod-esque earphones with the phone.
+Samsung’s Galaxy S8, set to debut later this month, is rumoured to be one of the first smartphones to embrace Bluetooth 5.0, and so it would be no surprise if Samsung released a pair of AirPod-esque earphones too.

-Just a couple of months ago that very rumour was widely reported, yet the most official looking render that we’ve seen suggests the Galaxy S8 will not go the way of the iPhone 7 and ship without a headphone jack.
+That very rumour was widely reported a couple of months ago, but fortunately most leaks we’ve seen suggests the Galaxy S8 will not go the way of the iPhone 7 and ship without a headphone jack.

-That doesn’t completely rule out the presence of a pair of wireless earbuds and it would be pleasing to see Samsung give us the best of both worlds on the flagship.
+That doesn’t completely rule out the presence of a pair of wireless earbuds, mind.
+And it would be great to see Samsung give us the best of both worlds on its flagship.

-We haven’t got long to wait to find out what Samsung is planning as it will reveal everything related to the Galaxy S8 at its Unpacked event in New York City on March 29.
+We haven’t got long to wait to find out what Samsung is planning, as the company plans to reveal the Galaxy S8 at its Unpacked event in New York City on March 29.

 Watch: Everything we know about the Galaxy S8